mrda/onexone/README.md

 ## Quick Start

-To build a start environment, just do the following:
+To build a developer environment, just do the following:

     make